Standing Rock tribe files challenge after Trump's action on pipeline

-The Standing Rock Sioux Tribe asked a judge Tuesday to block an easement granted under which the Trump administration allowed the controversial Dakota Access Pipeline project to go forward.
+The Standing Rock Sioux Tribe asked a judge Tuesday to block an easement granted under the Trump administration that allowed the controversial Dakota Access Pipeline project to go forward.

-"Within a few days of his inauguration, the new President abandoned this commitment — perpetuating our nation's pattern of broken promises to the Tribe — and directed the Army to 'review and approve' pipeline permits on an expedited basis," the tribe said.
+"Within a few days of his inauguration, the new President abandoned this commitment — perpetuating our nation's pattern of broken promises to the Tribe — and directed the Army to 'review and approve' pipeline permits on an expedited basis," the tribe's attorneys said in court papers.

 The crucial easement needed to finish the project was granted last week, and the company in charge of it said drilling began as soon as the approval came down.
 The motion for summary judgment asks that the easement be vacated.